piuccio/node-coverage/README.md

 * `clientCode` the instrumented code, this is sent to the client
 * `highlightedCode` an array of file lines, this matches the original file statements to the corresponding line of code.

+## Proxy

+node-coverage can also be used as an http proxy to instrument files hosted on a different machine.

+    node server.js --proxy -p 8000

+Start the instrumentation server in proxy mode.
+You can configure your browser to use an http proxy targeting `localhost` on port `8000`

+You can also enable or disable condition or function coverage using the same options of a standalone server or specify a differnt path where to store coverage reports.

+    node server.js --proxy --no-condition -r ~/reports

+At the moment it only support http, not https.